dealbertt/C_Proyects/README.md

 Welcome to a repo with a bunch of different C Proyects!
-The aim of this repo is to improve my skills and explore different fields
+The aim of this repo is to improve my skills and explore different fields (This repo has been abandonded, although i plan to come back in the future and improve (or finish) the projects that are in this repo, but i dont promise anything)
 List of Proyects:
 1- Json Parser
     -Needs to be optimized and implement the array struct